 The MMC is a monophonic, 2 oscillator subtractive synthesizer with controls over pitch, pitch glide, waveforms, filter, and amplitude envelope.
 The synth can be played or edited by the MMC controls or via external MIDI control.
 It includes a simple onboard generative sequencer but acts as class-compliant MIDI hardware synth for triggering by computer-based sequencers.
 Audio output is selectable between an on-board buzzer or external line out via a 3.5mm audio socket, a volume pot manages audio out level.
 It is powered by a USB cable connected to the Pro Micro.

 Here is a demo track made with the MMC.
+All sounds from the MMC in a multitrack mix.
 Enjoy the low-fi instability of a very inexpensive microcontroller.